 BrightView is here to guide you when you need help supporting a loved one to recover from addiction.
 Our outpatient addiction treatment centers offer family therapy as a part of our comprehensive addiction treatment programs so you can participate in your loved one’s recovery.
-Call us today at 1-833-510-HELP to learn more about how you can help your loved one break free from addiction at our outpatient MAT clinics.
+Call us today at 888.501.9865 to learn more about how our addiction rehab center can help your loved one break free from addiction at our outpatient MAT clinics.

 How Can You Support a Loved One Struggling with Addiction?

-When a loved one suffers from addiction, you will want to help, but you may not be sure how.
+When a loved one suffers from addiction, you will want to help, but you may not know how.
 Here are some tips for supporting a loved one who is struggling with drug or alcohol addiction:

 - Encourage them to get help.
 Share information about local addiction treatment centers.

 - Set boundaries and stick to them.
 This may take some tough love.

 - See a therapist who is experienced with addiction.
 You will benefit from counseling even if you are not the one with the addiction.
 They can provide you with support and guidance since your loved one’s addiction can be tough on you too.

 - Set an example by making healthy choices.
 If you use drugs or alcohol, you can offer to quit together.

 - Do not make excuses for their behavior.
 Be honest about how their addiction has affected you and your relationship with them.

 Should You Arrange an Addiction Intervention for Your Loved One?